ritgit24/Progbattle_final/README.md

 *A web portal where users can upload their bots to fight against the other bots , and see the simulation video of the match to improve their bots.*

 ## Submitted by Ritika Batra , 240876
+*My default branch for this repository is newdatabase branch*

 EXPLAINING THE WORKFLOW OF MY WEBPAGE UI :